badulion/dynabench/README.md

 ## Generation
-To generate the data used in our experiments (recommended) run
+To generate the data for a specific equation run
-    sh scripts/generate_data.sh

-Warning: this can take a long time (> 1h).

-You can also generate specific parts of the data by running

-    python generate.py num_simulations=NUM_SIMULATIONS equation=EQUATION
+    python generate.py num_simulations=NUM_SIMULATIONS equation=EQUATION split=DATASET_SPLIT

-Where `NUM_SIMULATIONS` indicates how many times each equation is simulated and `EQUATION` is one of (brusselator, gas_dynamics, kuramoto_sivashinsky, wave).
-A minimal number simulations for testing and debugging should be 3.
-The full benchmark dataset should be used with the default seed and 30 simulations.
+Where `NUM_SIMULATIONS` indicates how many times each equation is simulated,`EQUATION` is one of (advection, burgers, gas_dynamics, kuramoto_sivashinsky, reaction_diffusion, wave), and `DATASET_SPLIT` is one of train, test, val

+The full benchmark dataset contains 7000 simulations for the training set, 1000 for the validation set and 1000 for the test set, all divided into chunks of 500 simulations.

-Warning!
-Depending on your CPU speed this can take a long time (~10 minutes for NUM_SIMULATIONS=10)
+Warning: this can take a long time.

 ## Usage
 To reproduce the experiments from our paper run:
-    python main.py equation=EQUATION model=MODEL support=cloud num_points=NUM_POINTS task=TASK
+    python main.py equation=EQUATION model=MODEL support=cloud num_points=NUM_POINTS

 This will start the training for a specific setting.
 The parameters specify which model, task, support structure, number of points etc. should be run.
 The available choices of parameters are:

     EQUATION = [brusselator, gas_dynamics, kuramoto_sivashinsky, wave, advection]

-    MODEL = [persistence, zero, difference, point_gnn, point_net, point_transformer, gat, gcn, feast]
+    MODEL = [persistence, point_gnn, point_net, point_transformer, gat, gcn, feast, kernelNN, graphpde]

-    NUM_POINTS = [high, low]

-    TASK= [forecast, evolution]
+To run the experiments for the grid models run:
+    python main.py equation=EQUATION model=MODEL support=grid num_points=NUM_POINTS datamodule=torch" lightningmodule=gridmodule support=grid

+with `MODEL` selected from [neuralpde, resnet, cnn]

 Additionally, to use the benchmark for your own research use the included datasets.The repository contains two dataset classes to handle the generated data.